 On the 12th of March 2012, on the set of Italian show Lo show dei Record, Charles Burrows from the UK broke the record of the highest hole jumped through using a tumbling trampoline.
 The hole was two metres high.

 Burrows started the ordeal by performing a series of front and back slips while running towards the trampoline to gain power.
 He then bounced and passed through the hole without touching its outside.
-The measurements of the whole were 80 x 80 centimetres.
+The measurements of the hole were 80 x 80 centimetres.

 The other participant challenging Burrows, Lukas Steiner from Germany, was only able to jump 1.80 metres.
 Burrows is a gymnast and currently performs in Cirque du Soleil.

-OK guys, this one is hilarious.
+Finally, something silly to cap off these amazing trampoline feats.
 In April 2012 in Madrid, Spain, Raul Gomez from Otra Movida’s TV Show, managed to undress himself and put on formal attire – all while bouncing on a trampoline.

 Gomez was dressed in a t-shirt and jeans when the clock started ticking and he started jumping.
 First, he took off his t-shirt and put on his formal shirt.
 Immediately afterwards, he puts on the tie and then begins to take off his jeans.
 The hardest part happens when he has to put on his formal pants – we’re still unsure how he did that – but he ends up pulling it off in 45.03 seconds.